olli-hoffi/Identity-Leadership-vs-PEBI/README.md

-# Statistical Analysis of Pro-Environmental Behavior Intentions
+# Statistical Analysis of Identity Leadership vs. Pro-Environmental Behavior Intentions

 This repository contains the data analysis for a bachelor thesis investigating the impact of identity leadership language on pro-environmental behavior intentions.
 The project explores various psychological scales and factors such as environmental concern, identification with humanity, and pro-environmental behavior intentions before and after exposure to identity leadership language.